Putting 3D Spatially Sparse Networks on a Diet: Experiment

-\textbf{Decoder of U-Net is overparametrized.} We visualize the pruning patterns of convolution kernels on Figure~\ref{fig:kernel} (bottom).
+We visualize the pruning patterns of convolution kernels on Figure~\ref{fig:kernel} (bottom).
 Note that the encoder retains more connections while the decoder is pruned aggressively.
 This indicates that the decoder has more redundant connections and shows that pruning globally allows the pruning algorithm to choose the importance freely among all layers leading to higher performance than local pruning.